You can learn more about the novel HERE.

 “Paquito, leave your father alone!
 We need to find out what’s going on.”

 “We need to know the truth about the bombing!”

 “We don’t know what’s going on.
 That’s why we’re trying to find out!”

-I had just put my glove down on the kitchen table when my Mom grabbed me by the arm and dragged me to the alley next to our house.
-She gave me a small shovel and some pillowcases.
+I had just put my glove down on the kitchen table when my mom pulled me by the arm.
+She dragged me to the area by the garden next to our house, and once there, gave me a small shovel and some pillowcases.